wkande/noditor-docs/docs/apis/auth.md

 #### Address Checking (optional)

 If you host the Noditor Server in the cloud ***Address Checking*** should be implemented.
 When your Application submits data with one of the three POST endpoints, the Address of the requesting server is checked against the allow_addresses array declared in the ***noditor.json*** file.
-Use ip or host names.
+Use ip or hostnames.
 Wildcards are permitted only at the start or end of the address.

 ```json
 {